Otto Konrad

-Otto Konrad (born 1 November 1964 in Graz) is a retired Austrian football goalkeeper.
+Otto Konrad (born 1 November 1964) is an Austrian former professional footballer who played as a goalkeeper.

 Club career

-Konrad started his professional career with local outfit Sturm Graz, where he stayed 11 years before enjoying a successful period at Austria Salzburg.
+Born in Graz, Konrad started his professional career with local outfit Sturm Graz, where he stayed 11 years before enjoying a successful period at Austria Salzburg.

 He played in both legs of the 1994 UEFA Cup Final which they lost to Inter Milan.

-Also, he scored the goal of the 1994–95 season against Stahl Linz In 1995, he won the Römer Award in honour of his success.
+He scored a headed goal in the 1994–95 season against Stahl Linz.
+In 1995, he won the Römer Award in honour of his success.

 In 1997, he joined Spanish side Real Zaragoza to become their first goalkeeper but he left them after only one and a half season to return to Austria.

 International career

-He made his debut for Austria in a May 1989 friendly match against Norway and was a participant at the 1990 FIFA World Cup.
+Konrad made his debut for Austria in a May 1989 friendly match against Norway and was a participant at the 1990 FIFA World Cup.
 He earned 12 caps.
 His last international was an August 1995 European Championship qualification match against Latvia.